Survivorship: Eye Health After Cancer

 - If you are having any changes in your vision or any worsening of symptoms you should be been by an ophthalmologist.

 It can be scary to learn about the late effects of cancer treatment.
-Understand that these complications are not common, but knowing about them helps you stay healthy.
+These complications are not common.
+Knowing about them helps you stay healthy.
 You can learn more about caring for your health after cancer treatment by creating an OncoLife survivorship care plan.

 Archer, E. L., Liao, E. A., & Trobe, J. D. (2018).
 Radiation-Induced Optic Neuropathy: Clinical and Imaging Profile of Twelve Patients.
 Journal of Neuro-Ophthalmology: The Official Journal of the North American Neuro-Ophthalmology Society.